 BSC developed a custom PDIA action-learning program for Wyoming.

-The goal of the program is to expand the use of the PDIA approach and to build the capability of key stakeholders in the state of Wyoming to address issues related to economic growth.
+The program aims to expand the use of the PDIA approach and build the capability of key stakeholders in Wyoming to better understand fiscal systems and address challenges related to economic growth.

 Cohort 1: May – August 2024